morgosus/morgosus.github.io/_posts/programming/2020-10-19-recursive-ctes.md

 ---
-layout: post
 title:              "Recursive CTEs"
 date:               2020-10-19 14:10:35 +0200

 categories:         programming
+tags:               SQL MariaDb

-thumbnail: "/assets/thm/mariadb.jpg?v=1.0.0"
+thumbnail:          mariadb

-thumbnail-alt: "MariaDB"
-featured: false
+meta:
-author: Martin Toms
+  author:           morgosus

-published: true
+  genre:            Programming

+layout: post
 ---
 This is just a quick explanation of the topic on a simple example.
 It won't deal with optimization, merely wrapping your mind around the concept.
 CTE (Common Table Expression) is a... hmm.. think of it as a temporary view.
 You bring in some set of results and then you're able to query it.
 Recursive CTE just adds recursion to the ploy.